-Scott Walker: 30th Century Man is a rare glimpse into the creative world of the most enigmatic figure in rock history, and will trace the undeniable impact he has had on popular music through casual interviews with some of his biggest, highest profile fans.
+A rare glimpse into the world of the most enigmatic figure in rock history, and traces the undeniable impact he has had on popular music through casual interviews with some of his biggest, highest profile fans.

-30 Century Man may not portray Scott Walker as some unquestionably great musician and poet, but it comes damn near close to that kind of hero worship.
-Considering Walker's vast musical evolution from Beatles-boy-band to experimental enigma, the material here contains its share of diamonds, but much of these 95 minutes feel strangely empty and uninformative.
-One is left to wonder if more digging couldn't be done.
+30 Century Man portrays Scott Walker as a great musician and poet, which, unfortunately, is oft-illustrated here by hero worship rather than landmarks of influence.
+Considering Walker's vast musical evolution from Beatles-boy-band to experimental enigma, the material here contains its share of diamonds, but much of the film feels strangely empty and uninformative.
+I'm left to wonder if more digging couldn't be done.

 Mediocre film about a pretentious former pop-star turned avant-garde musician - influential and extraordinary decades ago when languishing in discordance was revolutionary and few musicians had the industry means to take such chances.
 Still, the story could have been told in 20 minutes and the gratuitous celebrity interviews do little to inform this superficial fluff piece on a has-been who looks good in shades.

 Interesting guy and documentary, but I don't think I'm going to run out and buy any of his solo albums any time soon.
 Although , The Walker Brothers material has a nice Phil Spectorish sound to it, which appeals to me.